Dashboard

 C Inline commit & push — choose mode (manual message / --fill via Claude)

-c Create the PR (fill template from commits via Claude, or open the new-PR page in browser)
+c Create the PR — fill the template via Claude (review/edit the body, toggle draft vs ready with d, then create), or open the new-PR page pre-filled in the browser

 p Open the PR in the browser